 I’ll cover companies in the news, notable acquisitions, and the top TMT transcripts published last week.
 Each transcript has a link for clients and a link for prospects.
-If you’re in the latter category, sign up for a free trial of Stream by AlphaSense for the full experience.
+If you’re in the latter category, request access to Stream by AlphaSense for the full experience.

 In the News – DKNG, AAPL, Edward & Gronk